 The destination also boasts numerous timeless tours that are worth experiencing year-round, so be sure to explore our article highlighting the top tours in Mendoza.
 Also, check out our tips for activities to do in Mendoza in June.

-• Wine tastings: Be sure to taste good wines, whether at the wineries or during meals.
-Take advantage of the beginning of winter to enjoy oak-aged Malbecs with spices and other notes that complement the season.
+- Wine tastings: Be sure to taste good wines, whether at the wineries or during meals.
+Take advantage of the beginning of winter to enjoy oaked wines with spices and other notes that complement the season.

 3. Must-visit wineries in June